Saturday, September 23, 2023

 2. Has limited or restricted means for entry or exit; and

-3. Is not designed for continuous occupancy.
+3. It is not designed for continuous occupancy.

 but does not: